dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 To solve this problem, first we will build the ML models by training each model on existing data.
 Next, we will evaluate how good it is.
 Finally, we will consume the model to predict sales.

-Note that the **Regression** sample implements two independent models to forecast linear data:

-- Model to predict product's demand forecast for the next period (month)
+Note that the **Regression** sample implements a model to forecast linear data.
+Specifically, the model predicts the product's demand forecast for the next period (month).
-- Model to predict country's sales forecast for the next period (month)

 The **Time Series** sample currently implements the product's demand forecast for the next **two** periods (months).
 The **Time Series** sample uses the same products as in the **Regression** sample so that you can compare the forecasts from the two algorithms.